Application for a Personal Licence

 - View the reasons why item 10. is restricted

 To determine an application for a personal licence, made under the Licensing Act 2003, to which an objection from the Police Licensing Officer has been received.

-The Sub-Committee adjourned in private at 10.27 a.m. to make its decision.
+There being no further questions or points of clarification, the Chairman adjourned the Sub-Committee at 13.25 to make its decision in private.
 The Council’s legal representative remained with Members in the meeting room to advise as necessary.
-The hearing reconvened 10.55 a.m. when the Sub-Committee had finished its deliberations and could announce its decision.
+The hearing re-convened at 13.46, when the Sub-Committee had finished its deliberations and could announce its decision.

-Following consideration of the information before it, the Sub-Committee decided that the application for a Personal Licence be granted.
+Following consideration of the information before it, the Sub-Committee decided that the application for a Personal Licence be refused.

-In coming to its majority decision the Sub-Committee took into account the following:-
+In coming to its decision, the Sub-Committee took into account the following:-

 · The Licensing Act 2003